-Turn-around Time: 2 to 4 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 2-4 working days.
+Positive results are communicated to the submitter by telephone.
 Stools with positive toxin tests will be further cultured to isolate and identify the toxin-producing organism.

 Norovirus Direct Detection by Nucleic Acid Amplification

 Online Order Name/Abbreviation: Norovirus Testing (NAAT)/Norovirus